NikhilC2209/tmux-ez/README.md

 ## THINGS TO-DO

-- [ ] Add an option to review path before executing the command, and `-f` flag to override it
+:heavy_check_mark: ~~Add an option to review path before executing the command, and `-f` flag to override it~~ Added a `--safe` flag to review command before executing it, disabled by default.
 - [ ] Add a simple help manual with some ASCII art
 - [ ] Add supports for more commands
 - [ ] Add support for plugin installation thru tpm